zzzprojects/docs/entityframework-extensions.net/pages/documentations/events/post-configuration.md

 ## Example

-The following sets the `Log` property in the `PostConfiguration` event.
+The following example sets the `Log` property in the `PostConfiguration` event.

 ```csharp
 using (var context = new EntityContext())